Japan police arrest woman, parents in beheading of man at hotel in Hokkaido entertainment district

 Kyodo News and other media reported the victim and another individual believed to be Runa Tamura checked into the hotel in the Susukino area known for short-stay “love hotels.”
 About three hours later only one of them was seen leaving, carrying a large suitcase.

-The person accompanying the victim was wearing light-colored women’s closing and a wide-brimmed hat when entering the hotel, but was dressed in black when leaving, Kyodo said, quoting unnamed investigative sources.
+The person accompanying the victim was wearing light-colored women’s clothing and a wide-brimmed hat when entering the hotel, but was dressed in black when leaving, Kyodo said, quoting unnamed investigative sources.

 Ura’s body was discovered later on July 2 by a hotel worker who went to check on the room because no one had checked out from it by the afternoon.
 The worker found the victim slumped in a bathtub, according to news reports.
-None of his belongings had been left in the room and the bed was seen unused.
+None of his belongings had been left in the room and the bed appeared unused.